CarlosFonseca75/aura-challenge/backend/README.md

 - **Deeper validation and sanitization** to protect against malicious or corrupted inputs.
 - **Configuration of ESLint**: To enforce consistent code style and catch potential issues early.
 - **Stronger Passwords**: To enforce safe and more secure passwords.
 (At least one number, uppercase, lowercase, etc).
+- **JS Docs (optional)**: To add descriptions and detailed explanations for the services.
+(I prefer clean code that explains itself rather than excessive JSDocs.)